-Overview of Reactive Power control - Reactive Power compensation in transmission systems - Advantages and disadvantages of different types of compensating equipment for transmission systems - Load compensation -Specifications of load compensator - Uncompensated and compensated transmission lines: Shunt and series compensation - Need for FACTS controllers.
+Overview of Reactive Power control - Reactive Power compensation in transmission systems - Advantages and disadvantages of different types of compensating equipment for transmission systems - Load compensation - Specifications of load compensator - Uncompensated and compensated transmission lines: Shunt and series compensation - Need for FACTS controllers.

-- Able to compute optimal scheduling of Generators. . - Able to understand hydrothermal scheduling. . - Understand the unit commitment problem. . - Able to understand importance of the frequency.
-0 - Understand importance of PID controllers in single area and two . area systems. - line Mpower control and Will A understand reactive power Principal compensation NARASARAOPETA ENGINEENING ^^
+- Able to compute optimal scheduling of Generators. - Able to understand hydrothermal scheduling. - Understand the unit commitment problem. - Able to understand importance of the frequency. - Understand importance of PID controllers in single area and two area systems.

+Will understand reactive power control and line compensation.